opensavannah/opensavannah.org/code-of-conduct.md

 * * *

-All Open Data Savannah network activities, events, and digital forums and their staff, presenters, and participants are held to an anti-harassment policy, included below.
+All Open Savannah network activities, events, and digital forums and their staff, presenters, and participants are held to an anti-harassment policy, included below.

-In addition to governing our own events by this policy, Code for America will only lend their brand and funding to Open Data Savannah and groups that offer an anti-harassment policy to their attendees.
+In addition to governing our own events by this policy, Code for America will only lend their brand and funding to Open Savannah and groups that offer an anti-harassment policy to their attendees.
 For information on how to offer an anti-harassment policy to your group, <a href="https://docs.google.com/a/codeforamerica.org/document/d/1Zg2FDt7awgfCmdcbzMwKHMb1A7KDOhs_z7ibCb3TLLQ/edit">see this guide</a>.

 Code for America (and, by extension, Open Data Savannah) is dedicated to providing a harassment-free experience for everyone regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion.
 We do not tolerate harassment of staff, presenters, and participants in any form.
 Sexual language and imagery is not appropriate for any Code for America event or network activity, including talks.
 Anyone in violation of these policies may expelled from Code for America network activities, events, and digital forums, at the discretion of the event organizer or forum administrator.